erwald/blog/posts/forecasts-on-the-population-stability-and-upcoming-election-of-nigeria.md

 </table>

 [^1]: The data actually comes not only from censuses, but also surveys, population registers and so on.
 But "census" is right to a first approximation.
+[^2]: I count 6 [coups since independence](https://en.wikipedia.org/wiki/Military_coups_in_Nigeria) (1960), 63 × 24 + 1 = 1,513 months since independence and 47 months remaining until the year is 2025.
-[^2]: That is, Abubakar has either run as a candidate for president, or participated in the primaries to be nominated as a candidate.
+[^3]: That is, Abubakar has either run as a candidate for president, or participated in the primaries to be nominated as a candidate.